 Whether you’re creating your very first video testimonial or you’re a video testimonial veteran, keep these things in mind on your next customer shoot and you’re sure to have better conversation that produces an interesting and compelling video.

-Discover more tips for 7 other types of videos to use in your video marketing strategy with the Video Marketing Handbook:
+No it doesn’t stop… discover more tips and 7 other types of videos to use in your video marketing strategy with the Video Marketing Strategy Handbook: